35250/CS-Fundamentals/dbms.md

 19) Isolation means that concurrently executing transactions should not interfere with each other in a way that produces an incorrect result; their effect should be consistent with an appropriate serial execution.
 20) Durability means that once a transaction is successfully committed, its changes are permanently preserved and will not be lost even if a system failure occurs afterward.
 21) An index is a data structure built on one or more columns that provides an efficient way for the database to locate rows matching a query, avoiding a full table scan when the index is useful.

+## Database Indexes —
+1. What is an Index?
+An index is an additional data structure created on one or more columns (or expressions).
+Its purpose is to help the database locate required rows efficiently instead of scanning the entire table.
+The table stores the actual data; the index provides an efficient access path to that data.
+An index is not part of the row itself and is separate from the table's actual data storage.
+Interview definition

+An index is a data structure built on one or more columns that allows the database to locate matching rows efficiently, reducing the need for a full table scan.

+2. Why are Indexes Needed?

+Without an index:

+Query → scan table → examine rows → find matching rows

+With a useful index:

+Query → search index → locate relevant rows → fetch rows

+Therefore, indexes are primarily used to:

+Speed up read/query operations
+Efficiently locate rows for frequently used search conditions Support efficient equality and range queries, depending on index type
+3. Advantages of Indexes
+✅ Faster reads

+Queries can avoid scanning the entire table.

+✅ Efficient searching

+Particularly useful for frequently queried columns.

+✅ Efficient sorting/range operations

+Certain index types, especially B-Trees, can efficiently support ordered and range-based queries.

+✅ Can improve query performance significantly

+Especially when the table is large and the query is selective.

+4. Disadvantages of Indexes
+❌ Extra storage

+Indexes require additional disk/storage space.

+❌ Slower writes

+INSERT, UPDATE, and DELETE may need to update the corresponding indexes.

+❌ Maintenance overhead

+The database must maintain indexes as table data changes.

+❌ Not every index is useful

+The database optimizer may decide that using an index is more expensive than scanning the table.

+Key trade-off

+Indexes improve read performance at the cost of additional storage and write/maintenance overhead.

+5. Important: Index ≠ B-Tree

+This distinction is very important.

+Index
+  │
+  ├── B-Tree
+  ├── Hash
+  └── Other index structures/types
+Index = the mechanism/access path used to efficiently locate data.
+B-Tree = one data structure commonly used to implement an index.
+Hash = another possible structure for certain types of lookups.

+So don't say:

+"An index is a B-Tree."

+Say:

+"A B-Tree is a common data structure used to implement an index."

+## B-Trees —
+6. What is a B-Tree?

+A B-Tree is a balanced, multi-way search tree.

+Important properties:

+Keys are maintained in sorted order
+Each node can contain multiple keys
+Each node can have many children
+The tree remains balanced
+Therefore, it is wide and shallow
+7. Why B-Trees for Database Indexes?

+The biggest reason is storage/page access.

+Database data is managed in pages/blocks rather than treating storage like ordinary RAM.

+Storage access is much more expensive than operations performed in memory.

+Therefore:

+The database wants to minimize the number of pages it needs to access.

+B-Tree helps because:

+Many children per node
+        ↓
+High branching factor
+        ↓
+Fewer levels
+        ↓
+Shallow tree
+        ↓
+Fewer page accesses
+        ↓
+Faster search
+Core interview answer

+B-Trees are well suited for database indexes because they are balanced and have a high branching factor, making them shallow.
+This reduces the number of storage-page accesses required to locate data.

+8. Advantages of B-Trees
+✅ Balanced

+Search paths remain roughly similar in length.

+✅ High branching factor

+Nodes can contain many keys/children.

+✅ Shallow

+High branching factor means fewer levels.

+✅ Fewer page accesses

+This is the major database-specific advantage.

+✅ Keys are sorted

+Makes ordered searching possible.

+✅ Efficient equality searches

+Can efficiently find a specific key.

+✅ Efficient range queries

+Because keys are ordered, B-Trees are excellent for conditions such as:

+<, <=, =, >=, >
+BETWEEN
+✅ Ordered retrieval

+Can efficiently support queries that need data in key order.

+9. Disadvantages of B-Trees
+❌ Index consumes additional storage

+The B-Tree itself requires space.

+❌ Write overhead

+Insertions, deletions, and updates may require modifying/rebalancing the tree.

+❌ More complex than simpler structures

+Maintaining balance and structure adds implementation complexity.

+❌ Not always the best index type

+Different workloads may benefit from different index structures.